A snapshot overview of schools in Cairo that are considered (although not necessarily chosen) by English-speaking expat parents.

 A British-style nursery and preparatory school, teaching students from over 60 different countries and expanded into year 9 from August 2019.
-On purpose-built premises, combining modern and Arabic architecture in relatively calm and leafy suburbia.
+On purpose-built premises, combining modern and Arabic architecture, in a relatively calm and leafy suburb.
 Run by the board of directors (all elected parents) of the Maadi Egyptian Cultural Society.
-A member of the International Association of Preparatory Schools and an Executive Member of the Council of British International Schools (COBIS) and judged excellent in all categories by the Independent Schools Inspectorate (ISI).
+A member of the International Association of Preparatory Schools and an Executive Member of the Council of British International Schools (COBIS) and judged excellent in all categories by a recent inspection of the Independent Schools Inspectorate (ISI).

 Click here to read our full review of the Maadi British International School.

-National Curriculum for England; American High School Diploma/AP/IGCSE/A-Levels/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 2,200 pupils
+National Curriculum for England/ American High School Diploma/ AP/ IGCSE/ A-Level/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 2,200 students

 Located in New Cairo City, offering both an American or British path at secondary level.
 The British alternative leading to IGCSEs and A-Levels and the American following the middle and high school route.
 However both student cohorts can choose to opt for the IB Diploma at 16.
 The record of their IB graduates reaching top global universities is impressive.
 Well and truly accredited by MSA, BSO,CIS, PENTA and COGNIA (the body representing three of the US accreditation agencies).

 Click here to read our full review of the Modern English School, Cairo.

-PYP/Adapted National Curriculum for England/Adapted Dutch curriculum/(I)GCSEs/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 730 pupils
+PYP/ Adapted National Curriculum for England/ Adapted Dutch curriculum/ IGCSE/ GCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 730 students

-In New Cairo City and operated under the auspices of the wonderfully named ‘Heliopolis Society for the Cultural and Social Care of the English Speaking Foreigner’ (60 per cent expatriates is a license condition) and managed through a board of directors ‘elected’ from the parent community.
-British and Dutch (four teachers with Dutch teaching qualifications) streams in primary with secondary aiming at IGCSEs followed by the IB Diploma.
-Accredited by the Council of International Schools (CIS).
-The school also has a Dutch stream.
+Established in 1978 in New Cairo City and operated under the auspices of the wonderfully named ‘Heliopolis Society for the Cultural and Social Care of the English Speaking Foreigner’ (60 per cent expatriates in the school is a license condition) and managed through a board of directors, elected from the parent community.
+British and Dutch (four teachers with Dutch teaching qualifications) streams in primary, with secondary aiming at IGCSEs followed by the IB Diploma.
+Accredited by the Council of International Schools (CIS) with the Dutch section inspected by the Dutch Ministry of Education.

 Click here to read our full review of New Cairo British International School.

 Accredited by the Council of British International schools (COBIS) and inspected by the Independent Schools Inspectorate (ISI) and has Her Britannic Majesty’s Ambassador to Egypt as their patron.
 Still committed to a British-style education but definitely more international now, offering the IB Diploma programme and also a BTEC in Business to a small group of students.
 The school enrolls pupils from the English-speaking Egyptian community and from over 35 different nationalities.
 Nearly 70 per cent of graduates move on to either UK or US universities, including the Russell Group in the UK and Ivies in the US.

 Click here to read our full review of the British International School Cairo.